Magnolia ISD Money Matters

 Texas Schools Face Budget Woes Amid Rising Costs

-Schools across the state of Texas are facing budget constraints as inflation rises and state funding remains flat.
-Despite a $32.7 billion surplus, Texas’ 88th Legislature did not increase the basic student allotment nor did they provide funds to address teacher salaries.
-Instead, districts were left with more under-funded mandates and empty promises.
+Schools across the state of Texas continue to face budget constraints as inflation rises and state funding remains flat.
+The Texas Legislature has not increased the $6,160 basic student allotment since 2019 nor provided funds to address teacher salaries.

 Thankfully, Magnolia ISD has a history of strong fiscal responsibility.